Highland League: Buckie won't take strugglers Fort William lightly

 “The players have shown when they turn up that they can cause teams problems and score goals.

-“They turned up against Nairn and at Clach on Saturday, but they’ll be punished against Buckie if they don’t turn up.”
+“They turned up against Nairn and at Clach on Saturday, but they’ll be punished on Saturday if they don’t turn up.”

 Strathspey could make changes